it-novum/openITCOCKPIT-documentation/en/docs/update/general.md

 !!! danger "Backup"
     Before you start, make sure you have a **working backup** of your system!

+!!! warning "E-Mail Configuration"
+    If you made changes in e-mail configuration make sure to backup **/opt/openitc/frontend/config/email.php** before you update and restore it afterwards.

 Please make sure to run all commands as `root` user.

 ## Ubuntu / Debian